Words of welcome

 For the last 13 years, the Eurêka!
 Festival has promoted the best of Québec science while inspiring the next generation.
-It returns again in June with a cornucopia of amazing activities and experiences.
-This year’s theme is “On The Move”, an exploration of mobility and transport of the future.
+It returned again in June with a cornucopia of amazing activities and experiences.
+More than 140, 000 enthusiastic visitors came to discover this year’s theme: “On The Move”, an exploration of mobility and transport of the future!

-L’île du savoir and its partner, the Science Centre, invite you to the Old Port of Montreal on June 7, 8 and 9, to join in the 13th edition of this great celebration of science.
+L’île du savoir and its partner, the Science Centre, invite you to the Old Port of Montreal on June 2020, to join in the 14th edition of this great celebration of science.

 “We live in exciting times, with science and technology making continual advances.
 This project brings us together to celebrate local researchers and the remarkable technological breakthroughs made here in Quebec,” notes Yves Mauffette, President of L’île du savoir.